itzArka1407/focus-nap.nvim/README.md

-# context-nap.nvim
+# focus-nap.nvim

-A lightweight, transient state toggler for Neovim.
+Lightweight, transient state toggler for Neovim.
 Temporarily silence diagnostics and clean up UI canvas for the session.

 ## Installation